Imnotshashwat/Imnotshashwat/README.md

 I'm **Shashwat**, and I'm a Tech Enthusiast passionate about learning and working with new tech.
 As a 20-year-old Computer Science student at [LPU Online](https://lpuonline.com).

-### I dive deep into:
+### 📖  What I am currently learning / improving on

-- 👨‍💻 Coding & Problem solving to build cool stuff & keep my mind calm 😌.
+- 👨‍💻 Coding & DSA to build logic & keep my mind calm.
 - Full-stack Development & Cybersecurity to build & secure innovative technologies.
 - 🤖 Artificial Intelligence & Cybersecurity to stay ahead of the curve.